Should I be worried about getting norovirus on my cruise?

 Recent norovirus cases on cruise ships

 One of the most recent outbreaks occurred on Cunard’s Queen Mary 2 during its transatlantic crossing.
-Approximately 13% of passengers onboard fell ill with norovirus, along with 5% of crew members onboard.
+Approximately 13% of passengers onboard fell ill, along with 5% of crew members onboard.
 The outbreak isn’t isolated either.
 Norovirus cases are surging across the United States with more reported cases this month than prior years.

-In addition to Queen Mary 2, Princess Cruises’ Ruby Princess reported a norovirus outbreak on its transpacific cruise from Singapore to California earlier this month.
-Holland America’s Rotterdam and Zuiderdam both experienced norovirus outbreaks in December as well.
+In addition to Queen Mary 2, Princess Cruises’ Ruby Princess reported an outbreak on its transpacific cruise from Singapore to California earlier this month.
+Holland America’s Rotterdam and Zuiderdam both experienced outbreaks in December as well.

 Is norovirus common on cruise ships?